-Trump touts 'blue collar boom' in speech to global elite
+Trump touts 'blue-collar boom' in speech to global elite

 He said earnings growth of the bottom 10 percent of Americans is outpacing that of the top 10 percent, adding that real median household income is at an all-time high.
 It amounts to a "blue-collar boom," Trump said.

-He also cited record-low unemployment numbers for African Americans, Hispanic Americans and Asian Americans.
+He also cited record-low unemployment numbers for African Americans, Hispanic Americans and Asian Americans, and said 10 million Americans have gone off welfare.

 The president expects the U.S. economy to grow even stronger after two historic trade deals, encompassing more than $2 trillion of international commerce, were approved last week.